Personal Information Collection Statement (“PICS”)

 This information cannot be used to identify you and is only used for statistical purposes to help us identify what parts of our website our users visit the most, which in turn assists us to determine how to improve our services.

-If you contact us, register through any of our websites or email us, ETF aims to only use your personal information to respond to your request or answer your queries.
-We may also add your email address to our mailing list, however you will be given the option to opt- out from receiving information about ETF, our events, promotions products and/or services.
+If you contact us, register through any of our Websites or email us, ETF aims to only use your Personal Information to respond to your request or answer your queries.
+We may also add your email address to our mailing list; however you can let us know if you change your mind about receiving information about ETF, our events, functions, promotions, products and/or services.

-To the extent that our websites contain links to sites operated by third parties, including other organisations, those linked websites are not controlled by us and we are not responsible for the privacy practices of the site operators.
+To the extent that our Websites contain links to sites operated by third parties, including other organisations, those linked websites are not controlled by us and we are not responsible for the data and privacy practices of the site operators.

-ETF may also administer or maintain websites for third parties, including administering or maintaining a website for a client in relation to the client’s exhibition or event.
-Those websites are owned by our clients or other third parties, and ETF is not responsible for the privacy practices of the websites’ owners.
+ETF may also administer or maintain websites or mobile applications for third parties, including administering or maintaining a website or mobile application for a client in relation to the client’s exhibition or event.
+Those websites are owned by our clients or other third parties, and those mobile apps are specific to our clients’ or other parties’ exhibitions or events and ETF is not responsible for the privacy practices of its clients and other parties.

-- How we manage and secure personal information
+8. How we manage and secure Personal Information

 A Privacy Officer has been appointed to be the Privacy Officer for ETF.

-ETF staff are required to respect the confidentiality of all personal information and the privacy of individuals, and we have directed our staff that personal information must be dealt with in accordance with this statement.
+ETF staff are required to respect the confidentiality of all Personal Information and the privacy of individuals, and we have directed our staff that Personal Information must be dealt with in accordance with this Policy.

-- Updating personal information that we hold about you
+9. Updating Personal Information that we hold about you

-- How you can access personal information that we hold about you
+10. How you can access Personal Information that we hold about you

-Under the Act, you generally have the right to obtain access to any personal information which ETF holds about you, to advise ETF of any perceived inaccuracy in that information and to request correction of that information.
+Under applicable Data Protection Laws, you generally have the right to obtain access to any Personal Information which ETF holds about you, to advise ETF of any perceived inaccuracy in that information and to request correction of that information.
 There are some exceptions to this right.

-In some circumstances, the Act entitles ETF to deny access, for example, if providing access would impact unreasonably on the privacy of others or prejudice negotiations in which we are involved.
+In some circumstances, the applicable Data Protection Laws entitle ETF to deny access, for example, if providing access would impact unreasonably on the privacy of others or prejudice negotiations in which we are involved.
 If we do refuse access, we will generally let you know the reasons for our refusal (unless it is unreasonable to do so, in accordance with the Principles).

 To make a request to access any information that ETF holds about you, please contact our Privacy Officer as indicated above, in writing.

-If you have any questions or would like to make a complaint about ETF's compliance with the Principles, please contact our Privacy Officer as indicated above, in writing.
+If you have any questions or would like to make a complaint about ETF’s compliance with the Principles, please contact our Privacy Officer at: email@example.com .